edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 One of my favourites from that period —
-"You Won't For Long, Then You Will Again" — was a reflection on the constraints young people were living under and their anticipation of one day being free of them.
+"You Won't For Long, Then You Will Again" — was a reflection on the constraints young people were living under and the anticipation of being free of them.
-The album art was my "garden" at the time, a network of pipes and vents inhabiting a forgotten space behind city apartments and businesses.
+The album art was my "garden" at the time, a network of pipes and vents inhabiting a forgotten space behind old city apartments and businesses.

 <div style="text-align: center">
     <iframe style="border: 0; width: 350px; height: 350px;" src="https://bandcamp.com/EmbeddedPlayer/album=3148889077/size=large/bgcol=ffffff/linkcol=0687f5/minimal=true/transparent=true/" seamless><a href="https://curtsyrehearsed.bandcamp.com/album/theory-of-parts-continua">Theory of Parts: Continua by Curtsy Rehearsed</a></iframe>
 </div>

-I have since removed most of the _Theory of Parts_ series from BandCamp, although you can stream/download it above.

 ## Experiment and Bricolage

-I am not a _real_ musician, but I just _do_ music.
+I am not a _real_ musician.
+I just _do_ music.

 Not being a musician I rely on whatever capacity I have _as a listener_ and an openness to use whatever is to hand.
 I find sounds I like and combine them.
-When they inevitably sound bad I modify, replace and arrange until things sound better.
+When I make something that sounds bad I modify, replace and arrange until it sound better.

+I don't know what I'm doing.

-I conceive of the process as experimental in a lossely _scientific_ sense: there are a set of questions regarding a mixture of components (sounds), followed by an arduous sequences of tests of those hypotheses, which may involve the substitution or modification of those components, before a central idea begins to emerge and is refined for eventual presentation.
+I conceive of the process as "experimental" in a loosely _scientific_ sense: there are a set of questions regarding a mixture of components (sounds), followed by an arduous sequences of (listening) tests of those hypotheses, which may involve the substitution or modification of the components, before a promising idea begins to emerge and is refined for eventual presentation.

 Sometimes I judge that a song has not succeeded.